Banjo (1947 film): Production

-Richard Fleischer's first feature as director was a Sharyn Moffett vehicle, Child of Divorce.
-It was well received so Fleischer was reteamed with Moffett for Banjo.
-In April 1946 Lillie Hayward was assigned to write and produce.
+Richard Fleischer's first feature as director was another Sharyn Moffett vehicle, Child of Divorce (1946), which was a success, so he was reteamed with Moffett for Banjo.
+In April 1946, Lillie Hayward was assigned to write the screenplay and produce the film.

-In November 1946 RKO announced they would put Moffett in a third film, also written by Hayward, Angel Face.
+In November 1946, RKO announced that Moffett had been cast in a film titled Angel Face, also written by Hayward.